Inside Ranbir Kapoor's Birthday Bash: Alia Bhatt's Cute PDA With B'day Boy; Mom Neetu Is All Smiles!

 Say Cheese For The Camera

-The second picture features Ranbir and Alia posing for a lens with chef Harsh Dixit.
-While the birthday boy looks handsome in a black t-shirt, his ladylove paints a pretty picture in a multi-colored dress.
+The second picture features Ranbir and Alia posing for the lens with chef Harsh Dixit.
+While the birthday boy looks handsome in a black t-shirt, his ladylove paints a pretty picture in a multi-coloured dress.

 Ranveer-Deepika Too Attended Ranbir's Birthday Bash